-- (o) Under Italian GAAP in 2005 Natuzzi has charged to other income (expense), net one time penalties, amounting to 658, that it expects to negotiate, in 2006, with the landlords of several stores for the termination in 2006 of the related operating lease contracts before the term specified in the lease agreements (see note 24).
-Under US GAAP, considering the guidance of SFAS No. 146, these penalties should be reversed out of the consolidated statements of earnings for the year ended at December 31, 2005, and should be recognized at the "cease-use date", that Natuzzi expects to occur sometime during 2006. - (p) During 2005, 2004 and 2003 the Company under Italian GAAP has recognized impairment loss and write-off of tangible and intangible assets of 2,770, 8,063 and of 4,292, respectively, as part of non operating income.
-Under US GAAP such impairment charge would be included as part of operating income. - (q) Under Italian GAAP certain costs paid to resellers are reflected as part of selling expenses.
+- (l) Under Italian GAAP in 2005 Natuzzi has charged to other income (expense), net one time penalties, amounting to 658, that it expected to negotiate, in 2006, with the landlords of several stores for the termination in 2006 of the related operating lease contracts before the term specified in the lease agreements (see note 24).
+Under US GAAP, considering the guidance of SFAS No. 146, these penalties were reversed out of the consolidated statements of operations for the year ended at December 31, 2005, and were recognized at the "cease-use date", that occurred during 2006. - (m) During 2006, 2005 and 2004 the Company under Italian GAAP has recognized impairment loss and write-off of tangible and intangible assets of nil, 2,770 and of 8,063, respectively, as part of non operating income.
+Under US GAAP such impairment charge would be included as part of operating income. - (n) Under Italian GAAP certain costs paid to resellers are reflected as part of selling expenses.
 Under US GAAP, in accordance with EITF 01-09, these costs should be recorded as a reduction of net sales.
-Such expenses include advertising contributions paid to resellers which amounted at December 31, 2005, 2004 and 2003 to 2,311, 3,376 and 3,284, respectively. - (r) During 2004, under Italian GAAP the Company has recognized the gain on disposal of the subsidiary Spagnesi S.p.A. (see also note 1 and 24), amounting to 3,419, as part of non operating income in the caption other income (expense), net.
-Under US GAAP, the disposal in not considered a "discontinued operation", and the gain should be recorded as part of operating income. - (s) Under Italian GAAP, the Company includes its warranty cost as a component of selling expenses in the statement of operations.
+Such expenses include advertising contributions paid to resellers which amounted at December 31, 2006, 2005 and 2004 to 4,236, 2,311 and 3,376, respectively. - (o) During 2004, under Italian GAAP the Company has recognized the gain on disposal of the subsidiary Spagnesi S.p.A. (see also note 1 and 24), amounting to 3,419, as part of non operating income in the caption other income (expense), net.
+Under US GAAP, the disposal in not considered a "discontinued operation", and the gain should be recorded as part of operating income. - (p) Under Italian GAAP, the Company includes its warranty cost as a component of selling expenses in the statement of operations.
 Under US GAAP, warranty costs would be included as a component of cost of goods sold.
-For the years ended December 31, 2005, 2004 and 2003 warranty cost amounting to 3,168, 2,995 and 2,655, respectively, would be reclassified from selling expenses to cost of goods sold under US GAAP.
+For the years ended December 31, 2006, 2005 and 2004 warranty cost amounting to 4,294, 3,168 and 2,995, respectively, would be reclassified from selling expenses to cost of goods sold under US GAAP.